 13: Try Aromatherapy

-Our sense of smell is triggered through the olfactory nerve, which sends signals to our brain.
-These signals can trigger a response from either our autonomic nervous system (fight or flight), or our parasympathetic nervous system (calming and relaxation).
+Our sense of smell is triggered through the olfactory nerve4, which sends signals to our brain.
+These signals can trigger a response from either our autonomic nervous system (fight or flight) or our parasympathetic nervous system (calming and relaxation).

 Essential oils have a variety of benefits, and in the form of aromatherapy, they can be powerful aids to help you fall asleep and stay tranquil throughout the night.
-The most popular essential oil to aid in sleep is lavender.
-Lavender aromatherapy oil calms the nervous system by lowering blood pressure, heart rate and skin temperature.
+The most popular essential oil for sleep is lavender.
+Lavender aromatherapy oil calms the nervous system by lowering blood pressure, heart rate, and skin temperature.
 It also changes brain waves to a more relaxed state.

 PART 3: DIET AND NUTRITION